Wyandotte Nation: History

 The 1817 Treaty of Fort Meigs reduced the Wyandotte lands drastically, leaving the people only small parcels in Ohio.
 In 1842, the Wyandotte nation all of its land east of the Mississippi River, under pressure of the United States government policy to remove the Native Americans to the West.
 It made a treaty with the U.S. government by which it was to be compensated for its lands.

 The tribe was removed to the Delaware Reservation in present-day Kansas, then considered Indian Territory.
 During this migration and the early months, it suffered much illness.
 In 1843, survivors buried their dead on a high ridge overlooking the Missouri River in what became the Huron Cemetery in present-day Kansas City, Kansas.
 In 1971 it was listed on the National Register of Historic Places.
 It was renamed Wyandot National Burying Ground.

-After the American Civil War, Wyandotte people who had not become citizens of the United States in 1855 in Kansas, were removed a final time in 1867 to present-day Oklahoma.
+After the American Civil War, Wyandotte people who had not become citizens of the United States in 1855 in Kansas were removed a final time in 1867 to present-day Oklahoma.
 They were settled on 20000 acre in the northeast corner of Indian Territory.
 The Seneca, Shawnee, and Wyandotte Industrial Boarding School, also called the Wyandotte Mission, opened for classes in Wyandotte, Oklahoma in 1872.

 In 1893, the Dawes Act required that the tribal communal holdings in the Indian Territory be divided into individual allotments.
-The land was divided among the 241 tribal members listed on the Dawes Rolls.
-The Wyandotte members in Oklahoma retained some tribal structure, and still had control of the communal property of the Huron Cemetery, by then annexed into Kansas City, Kansas.
+The land was divided among the 241 tribal citizens listed on the Dawes Rolls.
+The Wyandotte citizens in Oklahoma retained some tribal structure, and still had control of the communal property of the Huron Cemetery, which by then annexed into Kansas City, Kansas.

 Reorganization as a nation

-In 1937, seizing the opportunity presented by the US Oklahoma Indian Welfare Act of 1934 to regain tribal structure and self-government, the Wyandotte members organized into the Wyandotte Nation of Oklahoma, later changing its name to simply Wyandotte Nation, and achieved federal recognition.
+In 1937, seizing the opportunity presented by the US Oklahoma Indian Welfare Act of 1934 to regain tribal structure and self-government, citizens of the Wyandotte tribe organized into the Wyandotte Nation.
+They later changed the Nation's name to simply Wyandotte Nation and achieved federal recognition.
 The act enabled Native Americans to hold property in common again, and to develop self-government and sovereignty.